 Finally, a money judgment may be executed by means of charging order which attaches to shares held by the debtor in a private or public company.
 A charging order entitles the judgment creditor to sell the shares and recover its debt from the proceeds of sale.

 There are several means of enforcing a money judgment depending on the particular assets of the debtor.
 LegalVision is well placed to assist you to enforce your judgment debt in Victoria.
-For further information or advice and assistance in enforcing your money judgment, contact our specialist disputes lawyers.
+For further information or advice and assistance in enforcing your money judgment, contact LegalVision’s dispute resolution lawyers on 1300 544 755 or fill out the form on this page.